akramou01-dev/irrigation-Frontend/README.md

 # irrigation-Frontend
-the Frontend of irrigation application
+Here you can find the frontend side of an E-Agriculture Application which automates the diffrent tasks of the farmer